FIRST TIME HOMEBUYER ASSISTANCE

 Services for Persons with Developmental Disabilities

 The Harbor Regional Center is a private, not-for-profit corporation contracting with the State of California for the provision of services to persons with developmental disabilities pursuant to the Lanterman Act.
 This facility can provide diagnosis and evaluation, information and referral, individual or family service planning, family support, and assistance in finding and using community resources.
-For more information, click on the links below.
-Hard copies of the information brochure is also available in the Community Development Department lobby.
+For more information, click on the link below.